Minediversion/Javel/README.md

 ## Known Issues

 WebView panels height might be too small or too large, depends on the screen.
+Problems with point ratings are broken and submission doesn't load

 ## Contribute to the extension!
 Repository is public and meant to be tailored to individual needs or adapted to other IDEs.